Tests and procedures used to diagnose myelofibrosis include:

 Living with myelofibrosis may involve coping with pain, discomfort, uncertainty and the side effects of long-term treatments.
 The following steps may help ease the challenge and make you feel more comfortable and in charge of your health:

-- Learn about your condition.
+- Learn enough about your condition to feel comfortable making decisions.
 Myelofibrosis is fairly uncommon.
 To help you find accurate and trustworthy information, ask your doctor to direct you toward appropriate sources.
 Based on these sources, find out as much as you can about myelofibrosis.

 Get support.
 Take this opportunity to lean on family and friends.
 It can be tough to talk about your diagnosis, and you'll likely get a range of reactions when you share the news.
 But talking about your diagnosis and passing along information about your condition can help.
 So can the offers of help that often result.